-The reorganisation of discussions into threads and suitable categories, to ensure that they will remain on-topic and that it will be easy to distinguish which debates are of constructive and operative kind compared to those that promote opinions the movement has already rejected or are otherwise in partial divergence with the principles laid out in the Code of Conduct.(50)(51)(52)(53)
+The reorganisation of discussions into threads and suitable categories, to ensure that they will remain on-topic and that it will be easy to distinguish which debates are of constructive and operative kind compared to those that promote opinions the project has already rejected or are otherwise in partial divergence with the principles laid out in the Code of Conduct.(50)(51)(52)(53)

-Many social spaces offered by the Internet, like blogs, forums and social networks, aren't under administration of the movement and therefore do not allow for the regular operation of the Moderators.
-In these spaces it is not possible to hold a political debate guaranteed to be respectful of civil sociality and of the founding principles of the movement.(57)
+Many social spaces offered by the Internet, like blogs, forums and social networks, aren't under administration of the project and therefore do not allow for the regular operation of the Moderators.
+In these spaces it is not possible to hold a debate guaranteed to be respectful of civil sociality and of the founding principles of the project.(57)

-A mere expression of a personal opinion of a member, but non officially of the movement, can give a devastating impression to entire portions of electorate.
-It is of strategic importance for the movement that in these spaces the members make a special effort to solely argument and communicate official positions of the Permanent Assembly.
-In case of damages to the movement, the Court of Arbitration must immediately execute sanctions on their authors.
+A mere expression of a personal opinion of a member, but non officially of the project, can give a devastating impression to entire portions of the general public.
+It is of strategic importance for the project that in these spaces the members make a special effort to solely argument and communicate official positions of the Permanent Assembly.
+In case of damages to the project, the Court of Arbitration must immediately execute sanctions on their authors.

 Most democratic constitutions guarantee a legal right of Freedom of Expression allowing any member to express themselves in public, but damages caused by consequence of that, even if not quantifiable, can imply disciplinary consequences up to the exclusion from the project in order for the project not be easily compromisable.